Influence of the 2014-2015 Ebola Outbreak on the Vaccination of Children in a Rural District of Guinea

 - Effect of Ebola virus disease on maternal and child health services in Guinea: a retrospective observational cohort study.

-- Authors: Delamou A, El Ayadi AM, Sidibe S, Delvaux T, Camara BS, Sandouno SD, Beavogui AH, Rutherford GW, Okumura J, Zhang WH, De Brouwere V
+- Authors: Delamou A, Ayadi AME, Sidibe S, Delvaux T, Camara BS, Sandouno SD, Beavogui AH, Rutherford GW, Okumura J, Zhang WH, De Brouwere V

 - Issue date: 2017 Apr

 - Co-administration of live measles and yellow fever vaccines and inactivated pentavalent vaccines is associated with increased mortality compared with measles and yellow fever vaccines only.
 An observational study from Guinea-Bissau.

 - Authors: Fisker AB, Ravn H, Rodrigues A, Østergaard MD, Bale C, Benn CS, Aaby P